FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 So is it actually a plaintext `uint256` integer 🤔?
 Well, not exactly.

 The actual ciphertext values of FHE-encrypted integers are too big to be stored directly in the blockchain, or emitted in an event.
 That's why in your smart contracts, the ciphertexts are being represented by a 256-bit handle regardless of their encrypted type.
-You can think of this handle as an ID, or a pointer to the ciphertext stored off-chain..
+You can think of this handle as an ID, or a pointer to the ciphertext stored off-chain.
 This handle is the identifier of said ciphertext.
 In practice, CoFHE actually stores full ciphertexts in an off-chain Data Availability (DA) layer.

 So, when evaluating the following statement: